-- Check that the electrode polarity is correct for the process being used, then turn the power switch ON. - Set desired arc voltage and wire speed for the particular electrode wire, material type and thickness, and gas (for GMAW) being used. - Select the desired procedure as described in "Description of Controls" Section. - Press the trigger to feed the wire electrode through the gun and cable and then cut the electrode within approximately 3/8" (10 mm) of the end of the contact tip [3/4" (20 mm) Outershield[®]]. - NOTE: If set for slow run-in when the trigger is pulled, the wire feeder feeds wire at low speed regardless of the set wire feed speed until the welding arc starts or 1 second has elapsed.
+- 1. Check that the electrode polarity is correct for the process being used, then turn the power switch ON. - 2.
+Set desired arc voltage and wire speed for the particular electrode wire, material type and thickness, and gas (for GMAW) being used.
+Use the Application Chart on the door inside the wire compartment as a guick reference for some common welding procedures. - 3.
+Select the desired mode as described in "Description of Controls" Section. - 4.
+Press the trigger to feed the wire electrode through the gun and cable and then cut the electrode within approximately 3/8" (10 mm) of the end of the contact tip [3/4" (20 mm) Outershield®].

+NOTE: If set for slow run-in when the trigger is pulled, the wire feeder feeds wire at low speed regardless of the set wire feed speed until the welding arc starts or 1 second has elapsed.
 This feature enhances starting and makes it easier to set the stickout.
 The 1 second limit permits high speed loading of the gun and cable.
-To change run-in mode, see "Run-In Mode" in Description of Controls Section. - 5.
-If welding gas is to be used, turn on the gas supply and set the required flow rate (typically 25-35 CFH; 12-16 liters/min). - When using Innershield electrode, the gas nozzle may be removed from the insulation on the end of the gun and replaced with the gasless nozzle.
-This will give improved visibility and eliminate the possibility of the gas nozzle overheating. - Connect work cable to metal to be welded.
+To change run-in mode, see "Run-In Mode" in Description of Controls Section.

+- 5. If welding gas is to be used, turn on the gas supply and set the required flow rate (typically 25-35 CFH; 12-16 liters/min). - 6.
+When using Innershield electrode, the gas nozzle may be removed from the insulation on the end of the gun and replaced with the gasless nozzle.
+This will give improved visibility and eliminate the possibility of the gas nozzle overheating. - 7.
+Connect work cable to metal to be welded.
 Work clamp must make good electrical contact to the work.
-The work must also be grounded as stated in "Arc Welding Safety Precautions".
+The work must also be grounded as stated in "Arc Welding Safety